Please note that we cannot organise any more Stolperstein-laying ceremonies before 2020.

 If possible, we encourage involving school children in the process of laying STOLPERSTEINE and carrying out research.
 Experience shows that there is great interest among young people.

 Gunter Demnig’s motto is: ONE VICTIM - ONE STONE.
 There are no collective STOLPERSTEINE (please see STOLPERSCHWELLE below).
-This project commemorates all victims of National Socialism - Jews, Sinti, Roma, Jehovah’s Witnesses, homosexuals, mentally and physically disabled people, people persecuted for their political views, their religion or their sexuality, forced laborers, men considered deserters - anyone who was persecuted or murdered by the National Socialists between 1933 - 1945.
+This project commemorates all victims of National Socialism: Jews; Sinti; Roma; Jehovah’s Witnesses; homosexuals; mentally and/or physically disabled people; people persecuted for their political views, their religion, their sexual orientation or the color of their skin; forced laborers; men considered deserters; people who were persecuted on grounds that they were “asocial” such as homeless people or prostitutes – anyone who was persecuted or murdered by the Nazi regime between 1933 and 1945.

 We also recommend that you to do everything possible to find out as much information about a victim before sending us your proposed inscriptions.
 Please do not rely solely on information from family members but carry out further research.

-Sources of information for further research about inscriptions or addresses:
+Sources of information for research about inscriptions or addresses:

 - the International Tracing Service (https://www.its-arolsen.org/english/)